German Bauzulieferer to US answer

 US installation reference

 The first US specification is the hardest to get.
 US engineers and architects discount foreign products they cannot verify against a peer installation.
 A named US project with a verifiable US address, a US contractor name, and a US contact who will take a reference call is a procurement requirement, not a marketing preference.
-Without one, the substitution request fails at review.
+Without one, the substitution request fails at evaluation.

 Three things German construction suppliers try before the spec process.